Comprehensive Guide to Market Pricing

 Compensation Surveys

 Compensation surveys are the gold standard for obtaining reliable market data.
-They provide structured, person-with-laptop-chartsclear methodologies, and are built upon validated data collected from thousands of companies with tens of millions of employee data points.
+They provide structured, clear methodologies, and are built upon validated data collected from thousands of companies with tens of millions of employee data points.
 Some surveys are broad benchmark surveys that cover a wide variety of jobs.
 (E.g., Aon, Culpepper, Korn Ferry, Mercer MBD, TRS, and WTW MMPS).
 Other surveys are specific to certain industries or specialized jobs.
 (E.g., Aon’s McLagan and Radford surveys, Gallagher, Pearl Meyer, WMG, Croner, & Empsight.
 Compensation surveys are also helpful for people starting out with market pricing because they typically have a well defined job structure HR and comp teams can use as a foundation to build their internal job architecture.

 If the benefit of salary surveys is the rigor and structure of the data, the downside is that using compensation surveys can be a painful manual process.
 Survey providers either require participation in order to buy their data or offer discounts for participants, and participating can be a long, involved process.